tekore/Vsphere/README.md

 - The Linux OVF templates have 'cloud-init' and 'vmware-tools' installed.

 ## Install
 This project uses [Terraform](https://www.terraform.io/).
-You'll need to install Terraform to run this code, once Terraform in installed;
+You'll need to install Terraform to run this code, once Terraform is installed:
 - Clone the repo:
 ```sh
 $ git clone https://github.com/tekore/Vsphere